FelipheMP/Yana-TelegramBot/README.md

 ### ☁️ Deployment to Render

 Create a web service using `main:app` as the entry point.
-The `RENDER_URL` is used to ping itself periodically to prevent free-tier sleeping.

 ---